 Source: Twitter

 Apart from Netflix doing its thing on social media, it has allowed its viewers to create content that has made Squid Game go viral.
-Not just that, so many other brands and influencers have profited by jumping on to the Squid Game marketing bandwagon
+Not just that, so many other brands and influencers have profited by jumping on to the Squid Game marketing bandwagon.

 #squidgame on TikTok has over 44 billion views.
 Creators around the world have indulged in Squid Game challenges of their own with trends that are arguably as popular as the show itself.

-Marketing Lessons|Takeaways from Squid Game and its Success
+Marketing Lessons | Takeaways from Squid Game and its Success

-The proof of the pudding is always in the eating
+The Proof of the Pudding Is Always in the Eating

-Word of mouth is the most powerful marketing tool.
-Despite Netflix’s active marketing of Squid Game, the Korean thriller was and continues to be talked about on every social media platform.
 From Instagram to LinkedIn.
 Netflix allowed its users to create marketing content for them.
 Allow your audience to create content for you.
 Don’t be afraid to try something fresh and disruptive and let your audience guide you.

 Passive marketing playing on FOMO works